oernster/3D-printing-info/README.md

 ### filament-experiences.md: my personal experiences with numerous filament brands and types.

-### slicers-guide.md: brief summary of my two favourite slicers and pros and cons.
+### slicers-guide.md: brief summary of the three slicers I've used.

 ### temp-tower-guide.md: A simple guide to how to do a temperature tower.